amorales187/DH150-chuyin/Assignments/assignment2.md

 # Assignment 2: Usability Testing

 ## What is usability testing?
-Usability testing is a way to gather empirical data from your users that can inform you about how usable your product is.
+Usability testing is a way to gather empirical data from your users about how usable your product is.
 This testing can be done early on during the product development as a formative assessment or later after the product launches as validation.
 Testing early on can eliminate usability issues before the product is launched, saving time, money, and effort in the long run.
 Testing later on to validate the product can help ensure that it is up to standards.